-Living in the apartments of Founders Village allows for a unique experience on campus.
+Living in the apartments of Founder's Village allows for a unique experience on campus.
 The women of Egle and Lambert halls live in a community of fours: four in each apartment and four apartments on each floor.
-In these floor and dorm communities, there are a variety of ages and classes, giving you a chance to meet lots of new people.
-As a resident of Founders Village, you can take advantage of the kitchens in each room and share meals with your roommates or friends across the hall.
-The small pockets of community, the shared gathering spaces, and the unique people make Founders Village an exciting place to live.
+In these floor and dorm communities, there is a variety of age groups living here, giving you a chance to meet lots of new people.
+As a resident of Founder's Village, you can take advantage of the kitchens in each room and share meals with your roommates or friends across the hall.
+The small pockets of community, the shared gathering spaces, and the unique people make Founder's Village an exciting place to live.

-Bethel College is a Christian community committed to academic pursuit and spiritual growth under the Lordship of Jesus Christ.
-Read the full covenant.
+Covenant: Bethel College is a Christian community committed to academic pursuit and spiritual growth under the Lordship of Jesus Christ.
+Read the full covenant (PDF).